lukejoneslj/Justforfun/README.md

 # Justforfun
-Just made this for the fun of it using ChatGPT.
+I'm taking a fundamentals of programming class before I do my data science masters and just made this for the fun of it with the help of ChatGPT.
 I was working on a different version the recognizes writing, but I was running into too many issues.
-This is a great MVP to star though.
+This is a great MVP to start though.
 Way more fun than I thought.